PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ### PPPL VPN

-The approach described above does not work the PPPL Pulse Secure VPN.
+The approach described above does not work with the PPPL Pulse Secure VPN.
 You will be required to Duo authenticate each time you use `ssh` or `scp`.

 # II.
 Multiplexing Approach (VPN free)